THE SONG "CHERRYTIME" THAT ALL FRENCH PEOPLE KNOW EVOKES THE COMMUNARDS' BRIEF HOPE...

 A recent recording by Noir Désir, 2008

-Communard (Jean-Baptiste Clément) wrote the melancholy song about lost love a few years before La Commune.
-After it he added the line about drops of blood and dedicated the song to "Louise," an ambulance driver met on the last barricade, which she refused to leave.
+Communard Jean-Baptiste Clément wrote the melancholy song about lost love before La Commune.
+After it he added the line about drops of blood and dedicated the song to "Louise," an ambulance driver met on the last barricade that she refused to leave.
 He would always reject royalties.

 The sound of that barricade's explosion carried as far as Versailles.
 When Communards imprisoned there heard it, they knew that La Commune was over.